Disclaimer: this text is not for overly sensitive readers.

 In this context, this means: keep thinking, thinking, thinking.
 Nothing is needed, everything is allowed in depth and respect.
 Placebo: you think something external is ‘curing’ you, but actually you are using the power of your own deeper self in covert ways.
 Problem: as a result you give away the power of your soul.
 You ‘sell’ your soul for a temporary pleasure.
 No depth.
 No respect.

-Because of this you play into the hand of a broader happening.
+Through this, you play into the hand of a broader happening.

 If lots of people are ‘selling’ their soul, you’ll get a flood of losing-soul,